 As much as it is important to own a credit card, it is equally essential that you know how to block a credit card.
-The process to block your credit card is swift and should be done immediately when the card is lost, stolen or damaged.
-By quickly blocking the credit card, you can be saved from any fraudulent activity or fund misuse by any unauthorised person.
+The process to block your credit card is swift and should be done immediately when the card is lost, stolen, or damaged.

 There are several easy ways to block Credit cards online and offline.
 Most banks and NBFCs allow you to block credit cards through these methods: